-If you have the ambition to work in the legal sector, at some point throughout your journey you will have heard about, or carried out, pro bono work.
+If you have the ambition to work in the legal sector, at some point throughout your journey you will have heard about, or carried out, pro bono work which is a form of solicitor work experience.
 Here, both lawyers and law students give up their time to volunteer to help those needing legal assistance, who may struggle to access this necessary support.

 Take 30 seconds to sign up to TLP and you’ll receive free, tailored information for your aspirations and stage straight to your inbox, as well as be the first to know about new, free events – what are you waiting for?

 Undoubtedly, pro bono work is beneficial in a number of ways.
 Especially in such a fiercely competitive sector, it’s extremely important to maximise your chances and therefore grab any opportunities that may arise.
 Pro bono is a way to give yourself that competitive edge over your peers, in order to make yourself stand out.

 Here are five ways in which pro bono allows you to do so:

 #1 It Demonstrates Your Interest Through Personal Involvement

 In a general sense, partaking in pro bono work shows a potential employer that you are committed and passionate about helping clients.
 Without question, this is an integral aspect to a career in law, no matter which area you wish to specialise in.
 In addition to this, employers will see it as confirmation that you are serious about your legal studies as it shows commitment to learning and developing.

 More specifically, having pro bono experience which is relevant to your desired career may help you realise your ambitions or figure out if that particular area of law is right for you.
 For instance, students wishing to work in criminal law may find that volunteering with young offenders may be looked upon favourably by potential future employers.